 Love Link, in Oklahoma City, is a Nazarene Compassionate Ministry Center.
-Among its financial supporters is Nazarene Missions International of the Northwest Oklahoma district of the Church of the Nazarene.
+Among its financial supporters are churches and districts organizations of the Church of the Nazarene.

 Helping those in need: Discretionary compassion

 ""Jesus had compassion on them, because they were harassed and helpless, like sheep without a shepherd" -- Matthew 9:36

 "'Christianity,' said John Wesley, is essentially a social religion . . .
 To turn it into a solitary one is indeed to destroy it.'. . .

 "(Wesley's revival movement) pioneered the way for many social changes.
 The relief of the poor, the prison visitation, the care of the aged and sick, the education of the illiterate, all pointed the way to what could be done.
 Wesley even ran a medical service for the sick and a loan system for needy Methodists!"

 -- T. Crichton Mitchell in Meet Mr. Wesley